 4: Start small, track your learning

-When you start learning coding, remember to be kind to yourself and set realistic targets for your projects.
+When you start learning coding, remember to be kind to yourself!
+Start at the beginning and set realistic targets for your projects.
 I know how it feels when you’re impatient about creating all sorts of awesome stuff, but try to keep it cool.

 As a beginner, you don’t need to aim for the stars.
 Just like a freshly-graduated engineer doesn’t know how to build the world’s tallest building, you don’t need to know how to create the next big search engine or social medium.

 You don’t have to be the best coder in the world.

 Therefore, try to come up with little motivations for yourself.
 Start with simple tasks, like writing a small program that only does one thing.

 Then, while you’re writing one program, you will get an idea for the next one.
 This cycle is a learning process that is fueled by your curiosity alone.

 Remember that intrinsic motivation I was talking about above?
 That’s exactly what’s happening here, too.
 You simply keep going because you enjoy solving little problems with coding.